dale42/100-days-of-code/README.md

 9. If you find a great, helpful resource that others would benefit from, either submit a Pull Request to add it to the repo, or just tweet at me (see info below)

 ## Note
-* If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@ka11away](https://twitter.com/ka11away)
+* If you have any questions or ideas about 100DaysOfCode (or other ideas), you can reach out to the originator, Alexander Kallaway, at Twitter: [@ka11away](https://twitter.com/ka11away)
-* If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) :)